kushwahashubham/blog-website/README.md

 # blog-website
-It is just frontend of a bloging website.
+It is an beautiful and functional frontend of a bloging website.